Claude Code vs Cursor (2026)

 Which is best for my team — Claude Code vs Cursor?

-Claude Code is best for: Developers who want terminal-first autonomous coding — delegate a task and let it run without staying in an IDE.
-Cursor is best for: Developers who want to stay close to the code with AI assistance — multi-file editing, codebase chat, and real-time steering.
+Claude Code is best for: Developers who want to delegate complete coding tasks to a terminal agent and review results without staying in an IDE.
+Cursor is best for: Developers who want AI assistance while actively writing and editing code inside a VS Code-based IDE with real-time steering.

 How does pricing compare between Claude Code vs Cursor?

-Claude Code uses a subscription model, starting at $17 per month.
+Claude Code uses a subscription model, starting at $17 per month on an annual commitment (month-to-month costs more).
 Cursor uses a freemium model, starting at $20 per month.

 View full Claude Code profile